 Concept Behind the GPS System

 GPS uses a lot of complex technology to operate but the concept is relatively simple to understand.
-The satellites are arranged in such a way that no matter where you are on the planet, there will be at least four GPS satellites that are “visible” at any point
+The satellites are arranged in such a way that no matter where you are on the planet, there will be at least four GPS satellites that are “visible” at any point of time.
+Each of these satellites will transmit information about its position and the current time at regular intervals.
+Your GPS receiver which will analyse and calculate the high-frequency radio signals emitted by the GPS satellites to determine the distance of the satellite based on how long it took for the messages to arrive.
+Once your device is able to calculate how far away at least three satellites are, it can pinpoint your location through a simple mathematical principle known as trilateration.

 To understand trilateration, you need to imagine yourself standing somewhere on Earth with three satellites in the sky above you.
 If you are able to know the distance you are from one satellite, say Satellite A, then you will be able to build an imaginary circle with the distance you are from the satellite as the radius.
 By doing the same thing for satellite B and C, you can work out your location by defining a point where these three circles intersect.
 This is how your GPS receiver determines your location with the only difference is that it uses overlapping spheres instead of circles.